asan6602/LetterBoxedSolver/README.md

 To deal with words that do not have consecutive letters belonging to the same row.
 Step 4)
 In order to check if the two word solution contains all the characters of the problem, I concatenated them and then converted that string into an arraylist so I can use the .contains method.

-Post Completed Solution)
-I don’t like that swear words are included in the solution.
-Found a .txt file of bad words and used that to write a new file that does not include these words.
-Copied a program to do from: https://www.geeksforgeeks.org/java-program-delete-certain-text-file/.

 # Notes
 * Split certain methods into their own classes in order to adhere to single responsibility to improve testability, reusability, and readability.